Researcher Identifies Five Major Retirement Risks

 Social Security Trust Fund

-As the baby boomer generation enters retirement, the number of benefit recipients will significantly rise, while the tax-paying population will represent a smaller portion of society.
-The Social Security Trust fund is anticipated to cover scheduled benefits until around 2034.
-Beyond that, the fund is projected to have the capacity to provide only 76% of the planned benefits, with ongoing tax revenues.
+As the baby boomer generation enters retirement, the number of benefit recipients will rise significantly, while the taxpaying population will represent a smaller share of society.
+The Social Security Trust Fund is anticipated to cover scheduled benefits until around 2034.
+Beyond that, the fund is projected to provide only 78% of the planned benefits with ongoing tax revenues.
 (7)

 Depletion of Social Security

-The evolving demographics pose a challenge as there’s a potential for the system to face a shortage of funds, given the possibility of insufficient inflow compared to outflow.
-As long as employees contribute taxes, funds will be available for disbursing benefits.
+The evolving demographics pose a challenge, as the system may face a funding shortage if inflows are insufficient relative to outflows.
+As long as employees pay taxes, funds will be available to disburse benefits.

 Yet, the imbalance arising from a smaller workforce contributing and a larger beneficiary pool receiving benefits might result in reduced payouts unless Congress takes proactive measures to restore the fund’s resources before that point.